Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 Not getting enough quality sleep: Occasional sleep deprivation can cause water retention and puffiness near the eyes.

 Not staying as fully hydrated: This causes tissues to shrink and affects blood flow.
+It's important to learn how to hydrate your skin.
 Not consuming enough water and/or drinking too much caffeine, alcohol and other diuretics can contribute to this.

 Products that can irritate the sensitive eye area: Many personal care products, such as soaps and serums, contain ingredients that can irritate the sensitive eye area.
 You can also become irritated if you rub your eyes too much.